-Date of report: 10th July 2023.
+Date of report: 31 st July 2023. o. o., o.,

 SINGLE SURVEY TERMS AND CONDITIONS (WITH MVR)

 PART 1 - GENERAL

 1.1 THE SURVEYORS

 The Seller has engaged the Surveyors to provide the Single Survey Report and a generic Mortgage Valuation Report for Lending Purposes.
 The Seller has also engaged the Surveyors to provide an Energy Report in the format prescribed by the accredited Energy Company.